hrydgard/minitrace/README.md

 =========
 by Henrik Rydgård 2014 (hrydgard+minitrace@gmail.com)

-C library with C++ helpers for producing JSON traces suitable for Chrome's built-in excellent trace viewer (about:tracing).
+C library with C++ helpers for producing JSON traces suitable for Chrome's excellent built-in trace viewer (chrome://tracing).

 Extremely simple to build and use.
 Tested on Mac and Windows, but should compile anywhere you can use ANSI C with few or no changes.

 Sample output (see example code below):

 ![minitrace](http://www.ppsspp.org/img/minitrace.png)

+Remember to be careful when interpreting the output.
+This is not a sampling profiler, so it only records start and stop times for blocks.
+This means that blocks grow even when the CPU is off running another thread, and that it can look like work is being done on more blocks at a time than you have CPUs.

 How to use